What is a Blue Death-Feigning Beetle?

 This species, Asbolus verrucosus, is a tenebrionid beetle uniquely adapted to living in the hot, dry southwestern deserts of the USA.
 The unique coloration of the blue death-feigning beetle is due to a waxy secretion that may help protect the beetle from the hot sun.
 When disturbed, the blue death-feigning beetle may become completely immobile for some time, Hence the term ‘death-feigning’.
 This beetle is extremely hardy and very long-lived, not to mention fascinating to watch as it goes about its business.
 For this reason, the blue death-feigning beetle is becoming more and more popular as a pet, and just may be the best pet beetle.

-On the simple side, a plastic pet keeper such as this can work:
+On the simple side, a plastic pet keeper such as this can work, but does not allow for a thermal gradient.
+For long term care, consider a larger glass enclosure.

 Blue Death-Feigning Beetles are quite hardy, and can live long lives at room temperature with ambient light.
 However, they may be more active if the temperature conditions are similar to those they encounter in the wild.
-I use enclosures with metal screens, which allows me to provide heat and light from a lamp.
-For my small my bugarium, I use heat and light with this fixture:
+I use enclosures with metal screens, which allows me to provide heat and light from a lamp on one side, and thus to provide a thermal gradient.
+The hotspot does not need to be warmer than 85 F.

 For my 20-gallon long enclosure, I use a fixture and bulb like these: